49–54. {Use of Tech} Graphing with technology Make a complete gra... | Channels for Pearson+

 Slope-Intercept Form

-Local extrema are points where a function reaches a local maximum or minimum.
-Inflection points are where the function's curvature changes direction.
-These points are critical for understanding the function's shape and behavior, and graphing technology can help locate them by analyzing the derivative and second derivative of the function.
+Local extreme values are points where a function reaches a local maximum or minimum.
+These can be found using the first derivative test.
+Inflection points occur where the function changes concavity, identified using the second derivative.
+Both concepts are essential for understanding the function's shape and behavior, especially when graphing.

 Recommended video: